-Remember Hugh Grant’s character in the 2002 film adaptation of Nick Hornby’s novel About A Boy?
-A wealthy and shallow bachelor in his late 30s whose life appears to be perennially soundtracked by Badly Drawn Boy’s dreary tones, Will Freeman lives in a plush apartment, habitually dating women and browsing the shelves of HMV (remember doing that?
-Us neither) in the daytime, free from the burden of having to go to work and actually earn a living every day.
+Remember Hugh Grant’s character Will Freeman in the 2002 film adaptation of Nick Hornby’s novel About A Boy?
+A wealthy and shallow bachelor in his late 30s, Freeman lives in a plush apartment, habitually dates women and browses the shelves of HMV (remember doing that?) in the daytime — free from the burden of having to go to work and actually earn a living every day.

-This backstory draws largely from reality, with many of the musicians whose hits soundtrack our Christmastime shenanigans being set for life off the back of one song.
-How else can the likes of Noddy Holder, Jona Lewie and Shakin’ Stevens be able to afford to add another extension onto their princely mansions to house their vast, vast Fabergé egg collections?
+This backstory draws largely from reality, with many of the musicians whose hits soundtrack our Christmastime shenanigans every year being set for life off the back of one song.
+How else can the likes of Noddy Holder, Jona Lewie and Shakin’ Stevens be able to afford to add another extension onto their princely mansions without first receiving their annual festival pay packet?

 Slade – ‘Merry Xmas Everybody’ (1973)

-Noddy Holder’s handsome money-maker earns the Black Countryman a hell of a lot of money.
-2013 figures estimated that the single, which has sold over 1.2 million copies and is, according to the Performing Right Society (PRS), the most heard song in the world, earns Slade (including the much-forgotten songwriter Jim Lea, who wrote ‘Merry Xmas Everybody’’s chorus) £512,000 a year.
+Noddy Holder’s handsome money-maker earns the Black Countryman a hell of a lot of money each and every year.
+2013 figures estimated that the Slade single — which has sold over 1.2 million copies and is, according to the Performing Right Society (PRS), the most-heard song in the world — earns £512,000 a year, with a portion of that going to the much-forgotten songwriter Jim Lea, who wrote ‘Merry Xmas Everybody’’s chorus.

 A Daily Mail article from 2016 – which cites the Channel 5 programme Eamonn & Ruth: A Million Pound Christmas – claims that the figure is actually now closer to £1 million a year.

 The 1973 Christmas Number One has been referred to by Holder as his “pension scheme” (which gives added poignancy to the lyric “Look to the future now, it’s only just begun”).
-Puts the £20 a month you stow away for later life to shame, doesn’t it?
+Puts the £20 you stow away each month in the slim hope that you’ll ever be able to afford a house deposit to shame, doesn’t it?

 Jona Lewie – ‘Stop The Cavalry’ (1980)

-According to the Mail, Lewie’s hit makes him just over £120,000 a year – which the 71-year-old rakes in all for himself, since he wrote the lyrics, melody and backing instrumentation.
+According to the Mail, Lewie’s hit garners over £120,000 a year – which the 72-year-old rakes in all for himself, since he wrote the lyrics, melody and backing instrumentation.

 Boney M – ‘Mary’s Boy Child – Oh My Lord’ (1978)